 Labeling adds to the confusion and there.
 Ceramic vessels of the ninth century with blue themes on the ivory floor, ascribed to Iraq from the screen, have been coming up on the art market as the early 20th century.

-The Ghaznavids owe their name to their funds Ghazni, 120 km or 80 miles south of Kabul, which was the excellent capital of Persian letters from the 11th century.
-The Arthur M. Sackler Gallery elegantly solve the conundrum by using the phrase"historical Iran."
-Elsewhere, historical denominations really crop up in the Met's labels.
+The Ghaznavids owe their name to their funds Ghazni, 120 km or 80 miles south of Kabul, which was the capital of Persian letters from the 11th century.
+The Arthur M. Sackler Gallery elegantly solves the puzzle by using the phrase"historical Iran."
+Elsewhere, historical denominations crop up in the Met's labels.
 The title"Jazira" appears in connection with some of the fabulous silver-inlaid brass wares from the Arab world, made in the decades after the Mongol invasion of Iran.
-Jazira included cities like Dyarbekir and Mardin from the southeastern Kurdish area of modern Turkey.
+Jazira included cities like Diyarbakir and Mardin from the southeastern Kurdish area of modern Turkey.
 A warning to this effect could be judicious.

-Some of the most important Arab bronze products grow wider and Fascinating questions which have yet to be answered.
+Some of the most important Arab bronze products grow broader and Fascinating questions which have yet to be answered.

 Lifted in the Bibles which Portuguese missionaries brought into the court of emperor Akbar.
 Some others were torn from the manuscripts of Hindu Texts translations to Persian commissioned by Akbar for the benefit of a courtroom where all knew Persian, while few understood Sanskrit.